 A: There a number of ways you can inform your students about the option of joining a Study Group:

-- Provide a link on your course web site to the Study Group web page.
+- Provide a link on your course web site to the SLC's main web page.

 - Make an announcement about the Study Group program during class.

 - The SLC can provide you with slides that highlight important Study Group information, or we can send a program representative to speak briefly to your class about the groups.
 To request either option, e-mail email@example.com.